graalvm/graalvm-demos/graalpy/graalpy-jython-guide/README.md

  * Some time on your hands
  * A decent text editor or IDE
- * A suppported JDK[^1], preferably the latest [GraalVM JDK](https://graalvm.org/downloads/) or newer
+ * A supported JDK[^1], preferably the latest [GraalVM JDK](https://graalvm.org/downloads/)

- [^1]: JDK 17 is supported with interpreter only, JDK 21 and newer with JIT compilation.
+ [^1]: Oracle JDK 17 and OpenJDK 17 are supported with interpreter only.
+ GraalVM JDK 21, Oracle JDK 21, OpenJDK 21 and newer with [JIT compilation](https://www.graalvm.org/latest/reference-manual/embed-languages/#runtime-optimization-support).
+ Note: GraalVM for JDK 17 is **not supported**.

 ## 3. The original application